neimad/cmake-modules/README.md

-# cmake-modules
-Shared CMake modules.
+# CMake modules

+Some CMake modules shared across projects.

+For documentation, see reStructuredText documentation provided within each module.